 The next book in the series is out now.
 Called Mapping and Measuring Deliberation, and co-authored with André Bächtiger of the University of Stuttgart, it reviews 30 years of positive empirical political science on deliberation and claims that it largely examines micro-scale processes using meso- and macro-level tools, and vice versa.
 It argues that we need to think of deliberation as distributed, performative, and richly contextualised; provides a ‘memetic’ account of meaning-making in deliberation; expands on the additive and summative distinction; and suggests new research tools and strategies that can successfully engage with mainstream political science.

 On 30 October 2015 the Australian Research Council announced that I had won a Discovery Grant to map and compare two deliberative systems: those centred around the independence referendum in Scotland, 2012-2014; and ongoing efforts to recognise Aboriginal and Torres Strait Islander peoples in the Australian constitution.
 More details are here.
 With colleagues in the UK and Australia I am developing cutting-edge, electronic methods to show where particular systems are strong in sharing information and debate, and where there are important gaps and isolated enclaves.
-This will result in a book with Núria Franco-Guillén called Deliberative systems in action, under contract with Oxford University Press and expected in 2020.
+This will result in a book with Núria Franco-Guillén called Deliberative systems in action, under contract with Oxford University Press.